 Pupils also decided to design and make their own buildings inspired by the first letter of their names and included these in their sculpture designs along with one of their classmates leaping into their sculpture in reference to the hare leaping over the bell in Barry Flanagan’s beautiful sculpture.

-Throughout the project pupils worked very hard with artist Reza to use an array of tools, sheet metal and aluminum wire and polls to turn their designs into an astonishing sculpture.
+Throughout the project, pupils worked very hard with artist Reza to use an array of tools, sheet metal and aluminium wire and polls to turn their designs into an astonishing sculpture.

 Projects start with on-site workshops and children taking part in drawing, discussion and curriculum-focused activities (measuring scale, volume, angles, materials and forces) to investigate and record exemplary architecture and a variety of sculptures to gain inspiration to design and make their own public works of art.

 Pupils then take part in in-class workshops to make sculptures or animations that are publically displayed in Broadgate, Paddington Central and Regent’s Place.
 At the end of each project, pupils take part in on-site celebration events, and their works of art are unveiled to and celebrated by fellow pupils, family members, building occupiers and British Land staff.